 7. Jai Alai

 If you do know what Jai Alai is, then you know how hard those rubber balls can be.
-Now imagine that hard rubber ball traveling upwards of 200 miles per hour.
+Now imagine that hard rubber ball traveling upward of 200 miles per hour.
 It’s not uncommon for those balls to strike someone in the face and kill them instantly.
-With the sport being less popular now than it was just a few years ago, the number of people playing has gone down.
+With the sport being less popular now than it was just a few years ago, reports Brittanica, the number of people playing has gone down.
 That doesn’t change the dangers of the sport.

-It really changes the dynamic of a sport when your opponent is very capable of killing you.
-On top of that, hunters aren’t very safe.
-Roughly 70-80 people die each year from hunting accidents.
-The number of animal attacks is really high, but could be higher because of the lack of reporting or people considered missing.
+It really changes the dynamic of a sport when your opponent is capable of killing you.
+The International Hunters Education Association reports less than 100 fatalities annually, according to data from 2002-07.
+In fact, there were less than 25 fatalities and 300 total incidents.
+The number of animal attacks is high but could be higher because of the lack of reporting or people considered missing.

 Imagine what it’d be like to have your main parachute fail while skydiving.
 There would be a moment of panic, then you remember you have a reserve chute.
 But what do you do when that one fails, too?
 You can’t do anything except hope that you can bounce.